Norway

 As of 1 January 2024, the MLI is also in force for Bulgaria, Chile, China, the Czech Republic, Estonia, Greece, Mexico, Romania, and South Africa.

 Several other treaties are being re-negotiated.
-Norway signed a new protocol to the Nordic tax treaty which entered into force 28 November 2019, and a new protocol to the Swiss tax treaty which entered into force 26 October 2020.
+Norway signed a new protocol to the Nordic tax treaty that entered into force 28 November 2019 and a new protocol to the Swiss tax treaty that entered into force 26 October 2020.

 For its agreements listed under the MLI, Norway is implementing the preamble statement (Article 6 of the MLI) and the Principal Purposes Test (PPT, Article 7 of the MLI).
 Norway has adopted the PPT to counter abuse of tax treaties.
 According to the test, a taxpayer may not assert treaty benefits if one of the primary purposes of a transaction or arrangement is to exploit benefits under the treaty.